 Can You Sell Your Life Insurance Policy?

+There may come a time when you no longer need or want your life insurance policy.
 While your life insurance may have been a financial safety net that protected your beneficiaries from financial struggles in the event of your passing, you may find that your plan no longer suits you.

 Whatever the reason you’re thinking of giving up your life insurance policy, you can do something better than just canceling it—you can sell it!